nxtrace/NTrace-core/README.md

   -P  --route-path                   Print traceroute hop path by ASN and
                                      location
+  -r  --report                       output using report mode
+      --dn42                         DN42 Mode
-  -r  --report                       output using report mode -o  --output                       Write trace result to file
+  -o  --output                       Write trace result to file
                                      (RealTimePrinter ONLY)
-  -t  --table                        Output trace results as table -c  --classic                      Classic Output trace results like
+  -t  --table                        Output trace results as table
+      --raw                          An Output Easy to Parse -j  --json                         Output trace results as JSON -c  --classic                      Classic Output trace results like BestTrace
-                                     BestTrace
   -f  --first                        Start from the first_ttl hop (instead from
                                      1).
 Default: 1
-  -M  --map                          Disable Print Trace Map Function -v  --version                      Print version info and exit -s  --source                       Use source src_addr for outgoing packets -D  --dev                          Use the following Network Devices as the
+  -M  --map                          Disable Print Trace Map -v  --version                      Print version info and exit -s  --source                       Use source src_addr for outgoing packets -D  --dev                          Use the following Network Devices as the
-                                     source address in outgoing packets -R  --route                        Show Routing Table [Provided By BGP.Tools] -z  --send-time                    Set the time interval for sending every packet.
-Useful when some routers use
+                                     source address in outgoing packets -R  --route                        Show Routing Table [Provided By BGP.Tools] -z  --send-time                    Set how many [milliseconds] between sending each packet..
+Useful when some
+                                     routers use rate-limit for ICMP messages.
+                                     Default: 100
-                                     rate-limit for ICMP messages.
-Default: 100 -i  --ttl-time                     Set the time interval for sending packets groups by TTL.
-Useful when some routers use rate-limit for ICMP messages.
-Default:
+  -i  --ttl-time                     Set how many [milliseconds] between
+                                     sending packets groups by TTL.
+Useful when some routers use rate-limit for ICMP
-                                     500
+                                     messages.
+Default: 500
+      --timeout                      The number of [milliseconds] to keep probe sockets open before giving up on the connection..
+Default: 1000
+      --psize                        Set the packet size (payload size).
+                                     Default: 52
+      --_positionalArg_nexttrace_31  IP Address or domain name
-  -g  --language                     Choose the language for displaying [en,
+      --dot-server                   Use DoT Server for DNS Parse [dnssb, aliyun, dnspod, google, cloudflare] -g  --language                     Choose the language for displaying [en, cn].
-                                     cn].
 Default: cn
 ```